rweich/streamdeck-ts/README.md

 Makes the streamdeck write the log message to a debug log file.

-- [x] requestable from Plugin
+- [x] can be sent from Plugin
-- [x] requestable from PropertyInspector
+- [x] can be sent from PropertyInspector

 **Event Signature**: